Anjali2001saxena/BeWell-Hackathon-Project/README.md

 1. **Meditation App :**
 User can meditate for set duration of time with soothing music playing the background.
 2. **Exercise Recommendations :**
-User can exercise for specified duration by following the instructions that is being displayed on the screen.
+User can exercise for set duration of time by following the instructions that is being displayed on the screen.
 3. **Night Stories :**
 User can improve the sleeping routine by trying to sleep on time while listening to night stories.